permafrost-dev/codeboost/README.md

 ## Configuration

-To use the `codeboost` CLI, create a file named `boost.config.js` in the root of your repository.
+To use the `codeboost` CLI, create a file named `boost.config.js` in your current working directory or run `codeboost init` to create a default configuration file.

 This file should export a configuration object with the following properties: